 MDMA SPOT KIT PACKAGE

-This package is specifically tailored to testing MDMA and includes three spot kits.
-Each Spot Test Kit comes with a 20+ page booklet containing several dozen reactions (as many as 100+ depending on the kit) as well as extensive instructions, tips, and tricks.
-Each spot kit contains 50-100 uses.
+The MDMA Spot Kit Package includes the three necessary kits to accurately identify MDMA.
+Each spot test kit comes with a 20+ page booklet containing several dozen reactions (and as many as 100+, depending on the kit) as well as extensive instructions, information, and tips & tricks.
+Each spot kit can be used 50-100 times.

-Simon’s is a two-part kit.
-Add Simon’s A to your sample first, then add Simon’s B to see the reaction.
+- Simon’s is a two-part kit.
+Add Simon’s A to your sample first, then add Simon’s B to observe and match the reaction.

-Our plastic jar also doubles as a stash jar.
-See product photos for more info.
+Plus, our plastic jars double as stash jars—see product photos for more info.